basonjui/h3-py-samples/README.md

     $ conda create --name <env> --file requirements.txt
     ```

 3. You are ready.
-Run the notebooks (or using VSCode with Jupyter Notebook extension).
+Run the notebooks (or use VSCode with Jupyter Notebook extension).

 ## License

 Distributed under the MIT License.
+See LICENSE.